 - Pregnancy : Pregnancy can result in constipation due to hormonal changes and the compression of the intestines by the growing uterus.

-- Medications : Some medications can lead to constipation.
-Over use of laxatives, narcotic opioids (like codeine and oxycodone), antidepressants, anticonvulsants, antihypertensives (calcium channel blockers), aluminium containing antacids, and diuretics all have side effects of constipation.
+- Medications : Over use of laxatives, narcotic opioids (like codeine and oxycodone), antidepressants, anticonvulsants, antihypertensives (calcium channel blockers), aluminium containing antacids, and diuretics all have side effects of constipation.

-- Medical Conditions : Other disease or medical conditions can cause constipation.
-Neurological disorders (like Parkinson’s disease, stroke and spinal cord injury), endocrine/metabolic conditions (like uraemia, diabetes, hypercalcemia, and hypothyroidism), gastrointestinal problems (like IBS, scarring of intestine, diverticulitis, and colorectal strictures and tumours), congenital abnormalities (like Hirshsprung’s disease and imperforate anus), systemic diseases (like lupus, amyloidosis and coeliac disease) and cancer chemotherapy will present with constipation.
+- Medical Conditions : Neurological disorders (like Parkinson’s disease, stroke and spinal cord injury), endocrine/metabolic conditions (like uraemia, diabetes, hypercalcemia, and hypothyroidism), gastrointestinal problems (like IBS, scarring of intestine, diverticulitis, and colorectal strictures and tumours), congenital abnormalities (like Hirshsprung’s disease and imperforate anus), systemic diseases (like lupus, amyloidosis and coeliac disease) and cancer chemotherapy will present with constipation.

 Constipation will may need to be evaluated and reevaluated to determine the cause.

-Diagnosis of constipation is based on the description of its associated symptoms including physical examination focusing on abdominal and rectal exams.
+Diagnosis is based on the description of its associated symptoms including physical examination focusing on abdominal and rectal exams.

 Abdominal X-rays are generally performed only if bowel obstruction is suspected.
 Colonoscopy may be performed if an abnormality in the colon like tumours are suspected.